MohabAyoub10/Appie/README.md

 # Appie

-Appie is a Responsive HTML & CSS project designed to provide an intuitive and user-friendly experience.
-The project has been crafted with the following technologies:
+Appie is a Responsive HTML & CSS page designed to provide an intuitive and user-friendly experience.
+The page has been crafted with the following technologies:

 1.**HTML** for structure and content